Groovy-Dino/Bench-Prediction/README.md

 # Bench-Prediction

-What key attributes of a lifter have the greatest impact on predicting their one-rep-max becn press?
+Which key attributes of a lifter have the greatest impact on predicting their one-rep-max becn press?